vorsocom/mugen/README.md

 ~$ cp conf/mugen.toml.sample mugen.toml

 ## Edit mugen.toml to set your preffered values.
-# Note that you should configure at least one completion gateway.
+# Note that you should configure at least at least
+# one platform and one completion gateway.
 ~$ nano mugen.toml

 ## Install Python dependencies.